-10.5.1 Conservation and Maintenance
+6.3.1 Conservation and maintenance

 - a) Original garden elements including outbuildings, fences, stonework, pathways and other like features should be identified and where appropriate retained in any redevelopment.
-Where this is not possible, the replacement should endeavour to reuse salvaged elements of the original or use new elements to match as closely as possible with the original style, design, materials, colour and height of that garden element.
-Old photographs or careful inspection of remaining fabric can often reveal the original design features and style of the item. - b) Alteration of the original fabric of a heritage item is to be minimised and where possible original features are to be repaired, rather than be replaced. - c) The reconstruction of original details should only occur where recommended as an appropriate conservation measure by an approved conservation plan.
-This should be considered in accordance with the provisions of the 'Burra Charter'. - d) Any features that are considered valuable in reflecting the history and maintaining the character of the item should be retained. - e) The removal of original detailing or the enclosure of verandahs on the front façade of a heritage item will generally not be permitted.
-However reinstatement of missing original verandahs or detailing are permitted where there are satisfactory documentary or other acceptable evidence clearly demonstrating that they were part of the original heritage item. - f) New decorative features should not be used on a heritage item unless documentary, physical or other evidence indicate that it once existed. - g) Intrusive security measures such as roller shutters, window bars and the like should not be introduced to the heritage item or within heritage conservation areas. - h) Construction techniques should be compatible and reflect original building techniques where possible, such as the use of lime based mortars for re-pointing bricks rather than the use of cement based mortars1. - i) External fixtures such as solar panels, rainwater tanks, air conditioning units or other like utility installations should not be installed on the front façade of the heritage item or any other elevation readily visible from a public road or place.
+Where this is not possible, the replacement should match as closely as possible with the original style, design, materials, colour and height of that garden element.
+Old photographs or careful inspection of remaining fabric can often reveal the original design features and style of the item. - b) Alteration of the original fabric of a heritage item is to be minimised and where possible original features are to be repaired, rather than be replaced.

+- c) The reconstruction of original details should only occur where recommended as an appropriate conservation measure by an approved conservation plan.
+This should be considered in accordance with the provisions of the 'Burra Charter'. - d) Any features that are considered valuable in reflecting the history and maintaining the character of the item should be retained. - e) The removal of original detailing or the enclosure of verandahs on the front façade of a heritage item will generally not be permitted. - f) New decorative features should not be used on a heritage item unless documentary, physical or other evidence indicate that it once existed. - g) Intrusive security measures such as roller shutters, window bars and the like should not be introduced to the heritage item or within heritage conservation areas. - h) Construction techniques should be compatible and reflect original building techniques where possible, such as the use of lime based mortars for re-pointing bricks rather than the use of cement based mortars. - External fixtures such as solar panels, skylights, rainwater tanks, air conditioning units or other like utility installations should not be installed on the front façade of the heritage item or any other elevation readily visible from a public road or place.

-NOTE 1 Colour coated steel roofing (Colorbond) is not considered to be a suitable replacement material for galvanised iron, galvanised steel, slate or tile roofing.
+NOTE Colour coated steel roofing (Colorbond) is not considered to be a suitable replacement material for galvanised iron, galvanised steel, slate or tile roofing.
 Construction techniques should be compatible and reflect original building techniques where possible, such as the use of lime based mortars for repointing bricks rather than the use of cement based mortars.